Save money on your heating costs, while maintaining a cozy home

 How it works:

-- By avoiding peak use periods, MVEC does not have to pay premium prices when purchasing power from its wholesale power providers.
+- Members save by paying lower rates and it helps MVEC reduce its wholesale electric bill.
+By avoiding peak use periods, MVEC does not have to pay premium prices when purchasing power from its wholesale power providers, who in turn, lower the need to build new coal plants.
 It’s a win-win for everyone.
-Members save by paying lower rates and it helps MVEC reduce its wholesale electric bill.

 - Wiring and installation costs vary and are the member’s responsibility.
 Installation is available through MVEC’s network of local contractors.
 A wiring affidavit is required before MVEC can install the Energy Wise meter.
 Rebates available.